 A Holistic Approach Pays Off

-Starting with a 360-degree project view from the design, technology and business lense will mean fewer details get missed along the way that could derail the project benefits and timeline.
+Starting with a 360-degree project view from the design, technology, and business lens will mean fewer details get missed along the way that could derail the project benefits and timeline.

 As you start planning your new site, be sure to be holistic in your approach when planning for the effort required of your team and when comparing proposals from companies that might be involved in helping out.
 There is a big difference in what companies offer and what you get once a proposal is signed.
 For example, are they doing any UX design work and providing customer insights?
 Do they care about the business strategy and prior analytics?
 How will the new site support the sales team and continue to bring value in the future?
 What are the plans for content migration, testing, and training?
 How will the site be updated?